 - I will climb up the highest mountain tomorrow.

-- I love to take my jeep off the road.
+- I love to take my truck off the road.